-As one of our MA Publishing students, you can also attend our publishing and marketing short courses free of charge, and apply for our annual bursary, sponsored by the Worshipful Company of Stationers.
+As one of our MA Publishing students, you can also attend our publishing and marketing short courses for a discounted fee (when available).

 This Master’s course was developed in close consultation with Cambridge University Press and other local publishers including ProQuest and Lutterworth's, so you can be sure it meets the professional needs of today’s publishing industry.

 I wouldn't be where I am now if I had not done the Publishing MA.
 I was able to secure internships, one of which led to a job at an internationally-recognised publishing company

 Our MA Publishing will help you develop skills and knowledge for a career in the publishing industry or any field that involves editorial work, marketing, business planning or project management.
 Many of our graduates now work in a publishing-related role with companies such as Bloomsbury, Wiley Capstone, Pearson, Cambridge University Press and Macmillan.

 You might also decide to continue on to a research degree, such as our PhD Publishing.

 You will show your progress on the course through a combination of essays, reports, business plans, book proposals and individual or group presentations, as well as your final Major Project.